Multichannel Inventory Tracking

 What is inventory tracking?

-Inventory tracking is the recording of stock levels for each individual SKU across every location items are stored and sold in.
+Inventory tracking is the recording of stock levels for each individual stock-keeping unit (SKU) across every location items are stored and sold in.
 This can be done in several different ways - from pen and paper, to computerized spreadsheets, and even automated systems.

 Tracking inventory was once a relatively simple task.
 But it becomes more and more complex as further sales channels and/or warehouses get added to a retail operation.